 No.

-HTD tokens are only generated by harvesting
+Claim tokens are only generated by collecting

 verified Human Task Data and uploading it to the